top of page

 1. Phishing Attacks

-Fake emails and messages trick users into giving up passwords or private info.
-These are increasingly sophisticated and often hard to detect.
+Fake emails and messages trick users into sharing passwords or private information.
+These attacks are becoming increasingly sophisticated and difficult to detect.

 2. Ransomware

-Malicious software locks your files until you pay.
-Without backups, your data (and business) could be held hostage.
+This malicious software locks your files until you pay a ransom.
+Without proper backups, your data—and business—could be held hostage.

 3. Data Breaches